coocos/rescue-events-api/README.md

 npm test
 ```

-There is also a set of integration tests which test that the service polls the feed, persists events, broadcasts new events to WebSocket clients, as well as allows REST API users to query for the events.
-You can run these tests with:
+There is also a set of integration tests which you can run with:

 ```
 npm run integration
 ```

-Note that you need a PostgreSQL instance running for the integration tests.
+Note that you need a PostgreSQL instance for the integration tests.